 Lack of Informed Consent Claims

 In Maryland, the law requires doctors and healthcare providers to fully explain any proposed treatment or medical procedure to the patient before moving forward.
-This includes a duty to explain both the benefits of the procedure or treatment, and warning the patient of any material risks or dangers inherent in the therapy or procedure.
+This includes a duty to explain both the benefits of the procedure or treatment, and to warn the patient of any material risks or dangers inherent in the therapy or procedure.
 The explanation from the doctor must enable the patient to reasonably understand the risks and benefits and make an intelligent and informed choice about whether or not to undergo such treatment.

 When Is Informed Consent Required

-Informed consent is also required for any other type of medical treatment such as prescribing medications, or other less invasive treatments.
+Informed consent is also required for any other type of medical treatment, such as prescribing medications or other less invasive treatments.
 However, lack of informed consent usually only becomes a legal claim in cases involving invasive procedures.
 Informed consent is not required in emergency medical situations when there is no time to explain things to a patient.

 What Does the Doctor Need to Disclose for Informed Consent